Shatanjay Sudha

 Build allocation from reality rather than online opinions.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me decide an asset allocation that fits my goals, timeline, liquidity needs, and tolerance for volatility.
+Assess my situation and decide an asset allocation that fits my goals, timeline, liquidity needs, and tolerance for volatility.

 - Country, currency, and tax context: